DerBunman/DieBenutzerumgebung/README.md

 * Compatible distributions
   - Debian 9 - 10
   - Ubuntu 18.04 - 19.04
-  - Other Debian based distributions should work too, however, you have to compile polybar yourself.
+  - Other Debian based distributions should work too.
   - Other non Debian based distributions should work too, however, you have to install all needed packages without the script. _(for now)_
 * Needed packages to run the installeri are: git, curl, zsh
 * [Packages that the dotfiles script will install.](https://github.com/DerBunman/DieBenutzerumgebung/blob/v0.0.1-alpha1/dotfiles#L255)